-We are God's representatives on earth during the Church dispensation, and Paul began his teaching by explaining that every believer is given their own distinctive gifts and unique ministry.
+We are God's representatives on earth during the Church dispensation, and Paul begins his teaching by explaining that every believer is given their own distinctive gifts and unique ministry.
 Each manifestation of the Spirit is to be used for the common good of all Christians.
 Not everyone receives the same spiritual gifts, and each ministry is unique, yet varied and complementary.

 Spiritual gifts, designated vocations, and all the good work that God has prepared us to do are bestowed by the same Spirit, to the glory of God and for the benefit of the entire Church.
 Paul is trying to convey an eternal principle - that the same Holy Spirit works in the lives of all believers, but that various gifts and spiritual manifestations are distributed to each one individually, as He chooses.
-God is no respecter of persons and He alone apportions to each one their particular gifts and spiritual graces - by His own will.
+God is no respecter of persons, and He alone apportions to each one their particular gifts and spiritual graces - by His own will.